Override-6/Linkit/README.md

 You can find the list of [RelayPoint](https://github.com/Override-6/LinKit/tree/master/RelayPoint) and [RelayServer](https://github.com/Override-6/LinKit/tree/master/RelayServer) configuration options in their respective readme.

 ## Setup
 The setup is very simple; you just have to download / compile the source code of RelayPoint or RelayServer, then create a RelayPoint/Server instance with a RelayPoint/ServerBuilder.
-In order to start your relay, you'll must call the Relay#start method in the [RelayWorkerThreadPool](https://github.com/Override-6/LinKit/blob/master/API/src/fr/override/linkit/api/concurrency/RelayWorkerThreadPool.scala) of the relay.
+In order to start your relay, you'll must call the Relay#start method in the [RelayThreadPool](https://github.com/Override-6/LinKit/blob/master/API/src/fr/override/linkit/api/concurrency/RelayThreadPool.scala) of the relay.
 In order to retrieve the thread pool execution, simply use Relay#runLater.

-Here is an example for setting up the client :
+Here is an example for setting up the fr.override.linkit.client :
 ```scala
 val relayPoint: RelayPoint = new RelayPointBuilder {
     override var serverAddress: InetSocketAddress = serverAddress